exasol/ai-lab/doc/user_guide/docker/docker_usage.md

 Using an internet browser you then can connect to the Jupyter server running in the Docker container in order to follow the tutorials presented by a set of Jupyter notebooks, see [Connecting to Jupyter Service](../user_guide.md#connecting-to-jupyter-service).

-For parameter `<host>`: If you daemon machine is identical to the machine your browser is running on then you can replace `<host>` by `localhost` otherwise please use the IP address of the daemon machine.
+For parameter `<host>`: If your daemon machine is identical to the machine your browser is running on then you can replace `<host>` by `localhost` otherwise please use the IP address of the daemon machine.